-That is, the Niagara River.
+That is, the mighty (and this time of year, increasingly chilly) Niagara River.

-Below a hill and across a meadow, on the river itself, is the tiny Stella Niagara Chapel, often called the “Little Chapel” or chapel of Our Lady of the Sacred Heart.
+Below a hill and across a meadow, on the river itself, is the tiny Stella Niagara Chapel, often called the “Little Chapel” or Chapel of Our Lady of the Sacred Heart.

 That history (quickly):

 The property known as Stella Niagara was acquired by the Sisters of St. Francis of Penance and Christian Charity around 1907.
 On that land stood (or was adapted from) an older stone or block building, reputed to predate the War of 1812, though the precise early history is obscure.
-In 1908, the chapel was erected under the name Chapel of the Sacred Heart (or Our Lady of the Sacred Heart), in a Gothic‐inspired style, and later underwent a renovation in 1964.
+In 1908, the chapel was erected under the name Chapel of the Sacred Heart (or Our Lady of the Sacred Heart), in a Gothic‐inspired style, and underwent a renovation in 1964.

 Here’s an idea of that ice jam’s ferocity.